-The Scope of Consolidation report shows business relations within the Scope of Consolidation cube.
-The Scope of Consolidation report allows you to view and customize these business relations based on the your individual financial consolidation.
-The upper two tables in the scope of consolidation report are scope neutral (their content stay the same regardless of scope), while the tables below them are scope specific (their content changes based on their specific scope).
+The Scope of Consolidation report shows business relations within the Scope of Consolidation cube, allowing you to view and customize these relations, adapting them to your financial consolidation structure as it grows and develops.
+The upper two tables in the scope of consolidation report are scope-neutral (their content stay the same regardless of scope), while the tables below them are scope-specific (their content changes based on their specific scope).

 The report heading updates dynamically as various reporting options are selected.
 Below it shows the scope for

 The logo can be changed in Administration; see Configuring Design Elements for more on report design.